-CIP-010-2 - Attachment 1
+CIP-010-2-3 - Attachment 1

-Required Elements for Plans for Transient Cyber Assets and Removable Media
+Required Elements Sections for Plans for Transient Cyber Assets and Removable Media

-Responsible Entities shall include each of the elements provided below in their plan(s) for Transient Cyber Assets and Removable Media as required under Requirement R4.
+Responsible Entities shall include each of the elements-sections provided below in their plan(s) for Transient Cyber Assets and Removable Media as required under Requirement R4.

-- 1. Transient Cyber Asset(s) Owned or Managed by the Responsible Entity. - Transient Cyber Asset management: Responsible Entities shall manage Transient Cyber Asset(s), individually or by group: (1) in an ongoing manner to ensure compliance with applicable requirements at all times, (2) in an on-demand manner applying the applicable requirements before connection to a BES Cyber System, or (3) a combination of both (1) and (2) above. - 1.2.
-Transient Cyber Asset authorization: For each individual or group of Transient Cyber Asset(s), each Responsible Entity shall specify: - 1.2.1.
-Authorized users, either individually or by group or role; - 1.2.2.
-Authorized locations, either individually or by group; and - 1.2.3.
-Authorized uses, which shall be limited to what is necessary to perform business functions. - 1.3.
-Security vulnerability mitigation: To mitigate security vulnerabilities (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Security patching, including manual or managed updates; - Live operating system and software executable only from read-only media; - System hardening; or - Other method(s) to mitigate security vulnerabilities. - 1.4.
-Introduction of malicious code mitigation: To mitigate the introduction of malicious code (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Antivirus software, including manual or managed updates of signatures or patterns; - Application whitelisting; - Restricted communication to limit the exchange of data to only the Transient Cyber Asset and the Cyber Assets to which it is connected; or - Other method(s) to mitigate the introduction of malicious code.
+- Section 1.
+Transient Cyber Asset(s) Owned or Managed by the Responsible Entity. - 1.1.
+Transient Cyber Asset managementManagement: Responsible Entities shall manage Transient Cyber Asset(s), individually or by group: (1) in an ongoing manner to ensure compliance with applicable requirements at all times, (2) in an on-demand manner applying the applicable requirements before connection to a BES Cyber System, or (3) a combination of both (1) and (2) above. - 1.2.
+Transient Cyber Asset authorization Authorization: For each individual or group of Transient Cyber Asset(s), each Responsible Entity shall specifyauthorize: - 1.2.1.
+Authorized users Users, either individually or by group or role; - 1.2.2.
+Authorized locations Locations, either individually or by group; and - 1.2.3.
+Authorized uses Uses, which shall be limited to what is necessary to perform business functions. - 1.3.
+Security-Software vulnerability Vulnerability mitigation Mitigation: Use one or a combination of the following methods to achieve the objective of To mitigate mitigating the risk of vulnerabilities posed by unpatched software on the Transient Cyber Asset security vulnerabilities (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Security patching, including manual or managed updates; - Live operating system and software executable only from read-only media; - System hardening; or - Other method(s) to mitigate security software vulnerabilities. - 1.4.
+Introduction of malicious Malicious code Code mitigation Mitigation: Use one or a combination of the following methods to achieve the objective of To mitigate mitigating the introduction of malicious code (per Transient Cyber Asset capability), each Responsible Entity shall use one or a combination of the following methods: - Antivirus software, including manual or managed updates of signatures or patterns; - Application whitelisting; or